 Ca + 2H2O ⇨ Ca(OH)2 + H2

 Magnesium does not react with cold water.
 It reacts with hot water and forms magnesium hydroxide and hydrogen gas.
 Magnesium starts floating due to hydrogen bubbles sticking to the meatl.
 Following equation shows this reaction.

 Mg + 2H2O ⇨ Mg(OH)2 + H2

-When steam is passed over magnesium metal, magnesium oxide and hydrogen gas are formed.
+When steam is passed over magnesium, the reaction becomes fast.
+Magnesium oxide and hydrogen gas are formed, in this reaction.

 Mg + H2O ⇨ MgO + H2

 Aluminium does not react with cold or hot water.
 But when steam is passed over aluminium, aluminium oxide and hydrogen gas are produced.
 Following equation shows this reaction.